 12 ways you can prepare your business, your team and your customers to go back into the field safely and successfully in a post-lockdown trading environment.

-We wish our many British customers all the best as lockdown eases, and we’re looking forward to seeing an uptick in orders being logged again.
-So we thought we’d put together this checklist to make sure that you are all systems go when you’re allowed to go out and sell again.
+Finally, hope is on the horizon.
+So, we wish our many British customers all the best as lockdown eases, and we look forward to seeing an uptick in orders being logged again.

 Here are 12 ways you can prepare your business, your team and your customers to go back into the field safely and successfully in a post-lockdown trading environment.